What's your favourite thing about being a biology PhD supervisor?

 Gabrielle: I've done my whole tertiary education at UQ.
 So, I've had a long time to make lots of connections with people in the community of UQ.
-When I was thinking about starting my PhD in biological sciences, there was no real reason for me to look further afield, because I had this great connection with my honours supervisor Rod and I knew that was the research field that I wanted to go into – I was really passionate about learning about plants in the arid zone.
-Rod is one of the key people in Australia that do that kind of research.
+When I was thinking about starting my PhD in biological sciences, there was no real reason for me to look further afield, because I had this great connection with my honours supervisor Rod, and I knew that was the research field that I wanted to go into – I was really passionate about learning about plants in the arid zone.
+Rod is one of the key people in Australia who does that kind of research.

 "I was excited to keep hanging out and being part of this community – a funny, eclectic bunch of humans."

 Who do you think should do a PhD in biology?